Seattle Seahawks: Los Angeles Rams

 The rivalry between the Seahawks and Los Angeles Rams came into existence in 2002 after the Seahawks moved to the NFC West.
 The first notable matchup between the two clubs occurred in the 2004 NFC Wild card round when the Rams managed to defeat the Seahawks in Seattle 27–20 and currently hold the streak for the only two wins against the Seahawks at home during the postseason.
 Much of the intensity waned as the Rams declined in competition throughout the 2000s and early 2010s, but several notable matchups between the two clubs would still occur.
 The rivalry saw new life as the Rams' Mob Squad-era teams regularly clashed with Seattle's Legion of Boom era teams, often escalating into bitter grudge matches for control of the division.
 After the Rams' return to Los Angeles in 2016, and subsequent playoff success (most recently with a Super Bowl victory in 2022); the rivalry has increased in intensity; especially as Seattle's Legion of Boom era teams waned in competition.
 Due to the recent dominance by the Rams under Sean McVay and former defensive tackle Aaron Donald, Seahawks fans have recently viewed the Rams as their divisional arch rival.
 Tensions especially ran high during the 2021 Wild Card game after a widely publicized taunt from Safety Jamal Adams during a postgame conference after a tough win over the Rams during week 16.
-The Rams would go onto decimate the Seahawks in the wild card game, with cornerback Jalen Ramsey and quarterback Jared Goff expressing their satisfaction to get retribution after Adams' comments and cigar gesture.
+The Rams would go onto defeat the Seahawks in the wild card game, with cornerback Jalen Ramsey and quarterback Jared Goff expressing their satisfaction to get retribution after Adams' comments and cigar gesture.

-As of the 2024 season, the Seahawks lead the series 28–27, but the Rams have won both playoff meetings.
+Through the 2025 season, the Seahawks lead the series 30–28.
+The Rams have won two of the three playoff meetings, with the most recent playoff matchup won by the Seahawks.